stephanepechard/autodc/README.md

     source bootstrap

-to create the virtualenv, get the dependencies and start being able to use autodc.
+to create and enter the virtualenv, get the dependencies and start being able to use **autodc**.
 Then, configure the `fabfile.py` file and deploy the code over the machines you configure it to with:

     fab deploy

+When you need to deploy the files again at a later point, don't forget to enter the virtual environment.

 Configuration